 This mission helps us to keep our focus on leadership development and outreach.
-Practically, this means that there is usually a component of training at Presbytery meetings, but also that there are intentional relational opportunities for us to get to know other leaders, particularly at Regional Commission meetings.
+Practically, this means that there is usually a component of training at Presbytery meetings, but also that there are intentional relational opportunities for us to get to know other leaders.